 - When discussing an article, make connections between its content and your life.
-The point of the discussion is to share what you think.
-These discussions are meant to be casual and thought-provoking.
+The point of the discussion is to provide a casual and thought-provoking environment to share what you think.
 If you find a website that relates to the topic, share it.
 If you have a funny story that relates, tell it.
-If learning from previous courses comes to mind on a topic, share it.
-Do not be afraid to go outside of the context of the article to have an authentic discussion on its importance and relevance to your life. - Make your comments to your peers' discussion posts about the science and their ideas, not the quality of writing.
+If material from previous courses comes to mind, share it.
+Do not be afraid to go beyond the article to have an authentic discussion on its importance and relevance to your life. - Make your comments to your peers' discussion posts about the science and their ideas, not the quality of writing.
 Be assertive in your posts and share your original thoughts.
 If the sum of your posts amounts to you agreeing with your group mates' or other scientists' claims and not stating anything unique, you should not expect to receive full credit. - Remember that your interactions are meant to be discussions, not statements.
 Therefore, there should be substantial back-and-forth between group members over the course of every module.
-In other words, do not simply state what you think-respond to what others think. - When discussing scientific topics, it is inevitable that someone will make a comment that reflects a misconception about a scientific principle.
-When this happens, it is the responsibility of the group to correct the misconception while still maintaining a respectful and productive atmosphere.
+In other words, do not simply state what you think-respond to what others think.

+- When discussing scientific topics, it is inevitable that someone will express a misconception about a scientific principle.
+When this happens, it is the responsibility of the group to correct the misconception while still maintaining a respectful, productive atmosphere.